mdsahban/videocall.js/readme.md

+Here’s a `README.md` for the `videocall.js` repository based on general WebRTC video call functionality.
+Please adjust the details if needed based on more specific features or configurations present in the repo.

+---

-# VideoCall
+# VideoCall.js

-VideoCall.js is a simple library to enable real-time video calling using WebRTC.
-It's lightweight and easy to integrate into your web projects.
+**VideoCall.js** is a simple and easy-to-use JavaScript library that enables real-time video and audio calls using WebRTC.
+It's lightweight and provides essential functionality to quickly integrate video calling into web applications.

 ## Features

-- **Real-time Video and Audio Call**: Built using WebRTC.
+- Real-time video and audio communication using WebRTC
-- **Easy Integration**: Plug and play integration with minimal setup.
+- Easy integration with web applications
-- **Cross-Browser Support**: Works on most modern browsers.
+- Minimalistic and lightweight
+- Cross-browser support

+## Demo

+You can check out the live demo at [link-to-your-demo-page](#). *(Replace with actual demo link if available)*

 ## Installation

-To get started with VideoCall.js, you can either download the code directly or use npm to install it.
+You can add VideoCall.js to your project either via npm or by directly downloading the files.

 ### Using npm